Skip to main content

 Am I insured if my roof is damaged from the solar panel installation?

-We advise hiring a reputable, bonded contractor to install your solar panel system at home.
-‘Bonded’ means they have the necessary insurance coverage to repair any damage to your property during installation.
+We advise hiring a reputable, bonded and insured contractor to install your solar panel system at home.

 Even if damage is not immediate, a poorly installed solar panel system could cause leaks, rainwater and snow melt pooling, and debris build-up — all of which could eventually result in water damage to your roof, home and belongings.
 This is why some home insurance policies for solar panels are contingent on hiring a certified solar panel installer.